lmcrean/Crocodile-Kingdom/issues.md

 ### 1.1.5 Need to complete Shuffle Algorithm with display: flex method

-[current result is same as image above]
+[current result is same as video above]

 - [x] Implemented shuffleCards function as taught in code-sketch tutorial